Right Winning War on Abortion in Court of Public OpinionSupreme Court Designed to Help Americans Make Democracy Work, Breyer Says

 Lithwick asked what one thing could be changed to improve the process.

-Foremost among the obstacles to a nominee is the Senate's tradition of allowing senators to anonymously put holds on a nominee and suspend their consideration, Bryant said.
-A bill introduced by Sen. Charles Grassley (D-IO) requiring senators to state their reason for the hold within two days of placing it got only eight co-sponsors.
+Foremost among the obstacles to a nominee is the Senate's tradition of allowing senators to anonymously put "holds" on a nominee and suspend their consideration, Bryant said.
+A bill introduced by Sen. Charles Grassley (D-IA) requiring senators to state their reason for the hold within two days of placing it got only eight co-sponsors.

 Patriot Act Charges Government with Balancing Privacy, Security